klemie/Ground-Support/documentation/installation.md

 **Docker**

-_Not necessary for MVP_

-Go to there website and install ... (finish once docker is up and runner on local instance)
+Go to the [Docker Desktop documentation](https://docs.docker.com/desktop/install/linux-install) and follow the installation instructions for your OS.
+Docker desktop contains the Docker Engine and other Docker software required for running Ground Support in a container.

 **MongoDB Atlas**